roytanmoy/app_flask_mongo/README.md

-# Phone Number validation Application
+# Phone Number Validation Application

 The purpose of this app is to validate phone numbers based on the user input of csv file or a single phonenumber.

 ## Getting Started

 For a given country (e.g., South Africa), a list of telephone numbers will be given by user.
 This app will be doing the below tasks -
 ● Consume the provided file via any of the following means eg. upload from a browser / console call / API.
-● Test each number and check for correctness, attempt to correct incorrectly formed numbers and reject numbers that are invalid.
+● Test each number and check for correctness, attempt to correct incorrectly formed numbers
+and reject numbers that are invalid.
 (27831234567 is the correct format for this exercise).
 ● Store the results appropriately to Temporary File.

 ## Usages
  INPUT :